Why you need magnesium for a good night's sleep

 What is a good source of magnesium?

-There are all sorts of magnesium supplements on the market so it’s hard to know what to buy.
 Some magnesium supplements, like magnesium oxide, magnesium citrate and magnesium carbonate will often function as laxatives as absorption is lower.
 Our preferred form at SWW® is magnesium glycinate.
 In this form magnesium is bound to the amino acid glycine.
 Glycine is an important amino acid that supports tissue and muscle building.
 It also helps provide a calming effect to the brain to support better sleep.

 Restore for sleep: